+Independent Auditor's Report

-Independent auditors' report to the members of Bank of Cyprus Holdings plc
+To the Members of Bank of Cyprus Public Company Limited

-Report on the audit of the financial statements
+Report on the Audit of the Consolidated Financial Statements

-Opinion
+Our opinion

-In our opinion, Bank of Cyprus Holdings plc's consolidated financial statements and company financial statements (the "financial statements"):

-- give a true and fair view of the group's and the company's assets, liabilities and financial position as at 31 December 2020 and of the group's loss and the group's and the company's cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union.; and - have been properly prepared in accordance with the requirements of the Companies Act 2014 and, as regards the consolidated financial statements, Article 4 of the IAS Regulation.
+In our opinion, the accompanying consolidated financial statements of Bank of Cyprus Public Company Limited (the "Company") and its subsidiaries (together the "Group") give a true and fair view of the consolidated financial position of the Group as at 31 December 2020, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+113.

+What we have audited

-We have audited the financial statements, included within the Annual Financial Report 2020 (the "Annual Report"), which comprise:
+We have audited the consolidated financial statements which are presented in pages 40 to 229 and comprise:

-- the Consolidated and Company Balance Sheets as at 31 December 2020; - the Consolidated Income Statement and Statement of Comprehensive Income and the Company Statement of Comprehensive Income for the year then ended; - the Consolidated and Company Statements of Cash Flows for the year then ended; - the Consolidated and Company Statements of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.
+- the consolidated balance sheet as at 31 December 2020; - the consolidated income statement for the year then ended; - the consolidated statement of comprehensive income for the year then ended; - the consolidated statement of changes in equity for the year then ended; - the consolidated statement of cash flows for the year then ended; and - the notes to the consolidated financial statements, which include a summary of significant accounting policies.